MigleSur/Pactyper/README.md

 SNP_distance: 5000

 ```
+### Overwritting configuration file in the command line

 ## Input files and input requirements

+The code is written to (1) build and (2) apply and extend the clone type matrix over time.

+1. The first input sample will be assigned the `[prefix]001` clone type
+2. The second all other input samples will be compared to the existing samples and if the SNP distance is lower than defined in the configuration file, the existing clone type which passes the criteria is assigned.
+If none of the clone types are close enough to the input file, the new clone type is assigned to the input sample.
+3. If it is stated in the configuration file that the input sample should be included in the final martix, the predicted clone type will be assigned to the input sample and it will be added to the final distance matrix.

+### Disclaimer

-No files should be deleted from the output directory or the code will fail during the next run.
+No files should be deleted from the output_files directory or the code will fail during the next run.

 ## Running the pipeline